* Please note this list has how been superseded by the one on the Best Albums of the Years page *

 15| Chubby Wolf – Seasick

 The legacy of Danielle Baquet-Long, who died in 2009, is considerably enriched by this substantial single-track release.
-It shows a rather different side to her musical outlook, plumbing the depths of dark ambience, embellished with drones & glimpses of field recordings.
-Like all her work, the piece illustrates Baquet-Long’s innate compositional patience, allowing sounds time to establish & identify (or at least define) themselves, in no hurry to develop them or move on.
-Her understanding of the long-term implications of ambient music is considerable, & Seasick consolidates her position as the creator of some of the very best ambient music of our time.
+It shows a rather different side to her musical outlook, plumbing the depths of dark ambience, embellished with drones and glimpses of field recordings.
+Like all her work, the piece illustrates Baquet-Long’s innate compositional patience, allowing sounds time to establish and identify (or at least define) themselves, in no hurry to develop them or move on.
+Her understanding of the long-term implications of ambient music is considerable, and Seasick consolidates her position as the creator of some of the very best ambient music of our time.

 14| Helm – Impossible Symmetry

 Luke Younger’s latest release is an exciting dose of abstract electronics, badly needed in a year that’s seen a paucity of this kind of thing.
-There’s a barely suppressed ritualism to several of the tracks (‘Miniatures’, ‘Arcane Matters’), complexes of noise & drone that are layered into solemn sound offerings, garnished with bells.
-Elsewhere the electronics veer between mischievous torrents & restrained burblings, establishing a dark cluster of atmospheres with states of flux informed by Younger’s use of live improvised materials.
+There’s a barely suppressed ritualism to several of the tracks (‘Miniatures’, ‘Arcane Matters’), complexes of noise and drone that are layered into solemn sound offerings, garnished with bells.
+Elsewhere the electronics veer between mischievous torrents and restrained burblings, establishing a dark cluster of atmospheres with states of flux informed by Younger’s use of live improvised materials.

 13 | Claire Chase – Terrestre

 Most recent CDs of contemporary flute music focus on unaccompanied works, so this disc, featuring members of the International Contemporary Ensemble (founded by Chase) is a welcome break from the norm.
-It’s a bold, ambitious disc, featuring works by Donatoni, Boulez, Carter, Saariaho & Dai Fujikura, but the performances throughout are arresting and full of conviction.
-Particularly impressive is Chase’s remarkable agility, enabling her to skitter effortlessly through tortuous material, yet equally able to penetrate dark recesses of tranquillity & introspection.
+It’s a bold, ambitious disc, featuring works by Donatoni, Boulez, Carter, Saariaho and Dai Fujikura, but the performances throughout are arresting and full of conviction.
+Particularly impressive is Chase’s remarkable agility, enabling her to skitter effortlessly through tortuous material, yet equally able to penetrate dark recesses of tranquillity and introspection.